Punch-Out!! (1987 video game): In media

 On The Tonight Show on October 29, 2014, Mike Tyson was challenged by host Jimmy Fallon to play the game on live TV.
 The virtual Tyson defeated the real Tyson in the first round by TKO.

 While interrogating a murder suspect in Brooklyn Nine-Nines Season 5 episode "The Box", Detective Jake Peralta laments the difficulty of beating the Punch-Out!! character Great Tiger as he teleports around the ring.
 To which the accused confidently asserts, "I beat him every time.
 You just punch him when he gets dizzy."

+In Family Guys Season 7 episode "Not All Dogs Go to Heaven", during a family grace, Peter asks God for the "cheat codes for Mike Tyson's Punch-Out", saying he has "been stuck on Bald Bull for 4 years".